- Twin-spotted rattlesnakes are named for the double rows of spots on their backs.

 Twin-spotted rattlesnakes are smaller than most other rattlesnake species and their bodies are more slender.
-However, they are still dangerous pit vipers with wide, triangular shaped heads and hollow, retractable fangs for injecting venom into their prey.
+However, they are still dangerous pit vipers with wide, triangular-shaped heads and hollow, retractable fangs for injecting venom into their prey.
 Like other pit vipers, twin-spotted rattlesnakes use heat-sensing pit organs to locate prey and to keep an eye on potential predators.
-These two small “pits” are located on the snake’s face, between their eyes and nostrils.
+These two small “pits” are located on the snake’s face, between its eyes and nostrils.

 What is the Largest Twin-Spotted Rattlesnake Ever Recorded?

 Twin-spotted rattlesnakes are not as big as many other rattlesnake species.
 They usually grow between 20-24 inches long, although many are only 18 inches long on average.
 The largest twin-spotted rattlesnake ever recorded, however, grew to 26 inches in length.

 In contrast, the pygmy rattlesnake—the smallest rattlesnake in the world—grows between 15-23 inches, while the largest rattlesnake in the world—the eastern diamondback rattlesnake—has been recorded at lengths up to 7.9 feet!